fcichos/exp3/docs/_sources/course-info/assignments.rst.txt

 Assignments
 ============

-The lecture will be held in a hybrid format this year.
-This We will supply also the problem sets every week to all students.
-The assignments come as a Jupyter Notebook, with individual problems.
-Please fill in the code or answers your are asked for and return the notebooks **before the lecture** every Tuesday morning.
-You will receive the web address of our assignment server as well as a login and password.
-Find also below a short video on how to download and return the assignments.
+All of the assignments of the lecture will be handled in **moodle**.
+An assigment will be handed out every week starting the 26.October 2020 in the afternoon.
+The assignment will be due the week after before the lecture until 11:00 o'clock.
+All assignments will be corrected and the solution to the individual problems will be discussed in the seminar one week later.

+To take part in the final exam you beed 50% (sharp!) of the total point possible.

+The video below tells you how to access the assignments and how to submit the solutions.

 .. raw:: html